Troop Comforts

-Troop Comforts Limited (TCL) is an Indian state-owned defence company, headquartered in Kanpur, India established in 2021 as part of the restructuring and corporatisation of the Ordnance Factory Board into seven different Public Sector Undertakings.
+Troop Comforts Limited (TCL) is an Indian state-owned defence company headquartered in Kanpur, India.
+It was established in 2021 as part of the restructuring and corporatisation of the Ordnance Factory Board into seven Public Sector Undertakings.
 It is involved in the manufacture of life-cycle clothing, extreme cold climate clothing, mountaineering equipment, supply drop equipment, water storage equipment, tents and other products for the Indian Armed Forces and for civilian use.